-To find online information, we use a Search Engine.
+To find information online, we use a Search Engine.
 Some popular Search Engines are Google, Bing, Yahoo and Ecosia.
-They have a Search Box to help you find information. - Click your mouse onto the left of the search box - Type in what you are looking for.
-Use a keyword, sentence or website address - Press the return key or click/tap on the magnifying glass - The page will show you a list of results.
-You will see links to many websites.
-There is a brief summary of each website and you can see who runs it. - Scroll down using your finger or mouse to the website you want - Tap or Double click to go to the website.
+They have a Search Box to help you find information.

+- Click your mouse inside the search box - Type in what you are looking for.
+Use a keyword, sentence or website address - Press the return key or click/tap on the magnifying glass - The page will show you a list of links to many websites.
+There is a brief summary of each website and you can see who runs it - Tap or Double click the link to go to the website.

+Tabs

-You will see links to other websites.
-There is a brief summary of each website and you can see who runs it.
-Tabs A Tab is a clickable area at the top of your screen that allows you to have more than one webpage open at once.
+A tab is a clickable area at the top of your screen which allows you to have more than one webpage open at once.

 Every time you follow a link, a tab will open along the top of your browser window.
 It is like organising a filing cabinet.
 It can be helpful to do this if you need to look up several different things at one time.
-You can follow this easy shortcut to launch a tab - CTRL + T. If you leave many tabs open, you will a) find your device slowing down and b) your battery will run out faster.
-When you have finished searching you should close the tabs.
-To do this, - Tap on one of the tabs and you will see a small cross (X) - Tap this and the Tab will close - If you need to go back to a page look for the 3 dots (hamburger icon) in the top right-hand corner.
-A drop-down menu will appear and you can click on "History" - Tap on this and it will show you all the pages that you have visited.
-Cookies On every website you will be asked to accept Cookies.
-Cookies collect information so your device knows which websites you have visited before.
-They can make it easier for you to find what you want next time you visit the website.
+You can follow this easy shortcut to launch a tab - CTRL + T.

+If you leave many tabs open, you will a) find your device slowing down and b) your battery will run out faster.

+When you have finished searching, you should close the tabs.
+To do this:

+- Tap one of the tabs and you will see a small cross (X) on the right. - Tap this and the tab will close - If you need to go back to a page look for the 3 dots (hamburger icon) in the top right-hand corner.
+A drop-down menu will appear and you can click on History - Tap on this and it will show you all the pages that you have visited.